batect/batect/docs/content/config/Containers.md

 !!! warning
     Use caution when using build args for secret values.
 Build arg values can be revealed by anyone with a copy of the image with the `docker history` command.

-Available since v0.28.
-The ability to use expressions in build args was added in v0.32.

 ## `dockerfile`
 Dockerfile (relative to [`build_directory`](#build_directory)) to use when building the image in [`build_directory`](#build_directory).
 Defaults to `Dockerfile` if not set.

 The Dockerfile must be within [`build_directory`](#build_directory).

 `dockerfile` must always be specified with Unix-style (`path/to/thing`) paths, even when running on Windows.

-Available since v0.31.

 ## `command`
 Command to run when the container starts.